baleashvar/Wings1-buy-and-sell-product/readme.md

   "soldPrice": 1500
 }
 AI-generated code.
 Review and use carefully.
 More info on FAQ.

-PATCH /sellProduct/<id>: Update existing transaction details in the sellbuys collection.
+- PATCH /sellProduct/<id>: Update existing transaction details in the sellbuys collection.
 Sample Request Body:
 JSON

 {
   "soldPrice": 2000
 }

-AI-generated code.
-Review and use carefully.
-More info on FAQ.
-DELETE /sellProduct/<id>: Remove transaction records using their unique identifier.
+- DELETE /sellProduct/<id>: Remove transaction records using their unique identifier.

 ## 🛠 Dependencies
 Equip your app with these powerful tools: